-Vaxiflu complications.
-What is the best flu vaccine.
+Vaxigrip complications.
+What is the best flu vaccine?
 Types of vaccines by manufacturers (French, Dutch) and characteristics (live and inactivated).
-Reviews of vaccines vaxigripp, influvac and grippol and the need for their use in adults and children
+Reviews of the Vaxigrip, Influvac and Influenza vaccines and the need for their use in adults and children

-Influenza infection is one of the viral diseases that annually cause epidemics in a particular region of our country.
+Influenza infection is one of the viral diseases that annually cause epidemics in one region or another of our country.
 Most people tolerate the disease without consequences, but there are cases when the influenza virus behaves very aggressively and provokes the development of complications.

-An infectious disease can cause viral damage to the lungs, heart, and brain tissue.
-Often, such pathological processes progress rapidly, being the culprit in the death of patients.
-That is why epidemiologists strongly recommend that people get vaccinated against the flu in order to protect themselves from possible danger.
+An infectious disease can cause viral damage to the lungs, heart and brain tissue.
+Often such pathological processes progress rapidly, causing death in patients.
+This is why epidemiologists strongly recommend that people get vaccinated against the flu in order to protect themselves from possible danger.

-The most vulnerable to influenza infection are children, older patients and immunocompromised people.
+Children, older patients and people with weakened immune systems are most vulnerable to influenza infection.
 These categories of the population should be vaccinated first.

-The modern pharmaceutical market offers several options for the flu vaccine, among which the inactivated trivalent split vaccine Vaxigrip enjoys respect and popularity.
+The modern pharmaceutical market offers several options for influenza vaccines, among which the inactivated trivalent split vaccine Vaxigrip is respected and popular.

-This prophylactic is a highly purified immune preparation for the prevention of disease in children from 6 months.
+This prophylactic agent is a highly purified immune preparation for the prevention of disease in children from 6 months of age.

 Vaxigrip promotes the formation of humoral and cellular immunity, which is retained in the body for a whole year.